 Whenever a company wants to record a transaction, it must associate the transaction with a particular account.
-Transactions on these accounts are listed in the general ledger, which is used for creating financial statements like the balance sheet, profit and loss statement, etc. The Charts of Accounts lists all the accounts that a company has identified.
+Transactions on these accounts are listed in the general ledger, which is used for creating financial statements like the balance sheet, profit and loss statement, etc. Let’s start our article about the “Create customized and Charts of accounts in QuickBooks“.
+The Charts of Accounts lists all the accounts that a company has identified.

 On the basis of this definition, it is clear that the chart of accounts will depend on the type of industry a company is related to.
 Therefore, it is important for users to have the flexibility to customize charts of accounts according to their own preferences.

 Although such flexibility is available in QuickBooks, many users fail to utilize it because of a lack of knowledge.
 For users, the best way to set up charts of accounts according to industry needs is to let QuickBooks automatically configure the settings.
 We highly recommend that you start off with a new company file, which will make it easier for you to configure the accounts and understand how they’re listed.

 With better understanding of how charts of accounts work, you can add, delete, or edit accounts according to your preferences in your existing company file.

 A new company file in QuickBooks will enable you to view the customization options available in the accounting software.
 A chart of accounts customized automatically by QuickBooks is easier to use.
 Once you’ve learned the basics, you can edit the accounts in your existing company file.

 For accounting and bookkeeping companies, the accounts are almost always based on the service industry.
 To set up a proper chart of accounts, you need to look at:

 This isn’t a complete list.
 There are many other considerations that may go into setting up accounts, especially if you’re selling products to your clients.
 However, settings up accounts properly will depend on the kind of services provided by your company.